IDEOorg/steps-guide-credit/README.md

-# Steps Housing Guide
+# Steps Credit Guide

-The Steps Housing Guide is an open sourced resource for anyone to use.
-This resource provides a personalized experience for low-income people to explore actions they can take when they can't pay rent.
+The Steps Credit Guide is an open sourced resource for anyone to use.
+This resource provides a personalized experience for low-income people to explore actions they can take to improve their credit.
 The guide can be viewed at https://ideoorg.github.io/steps-guide-credit.

 ## Getting Started